-Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 37 Suggested frequency of testing 38 Notes Basis for compliance assessment Disturbances (as required under S5.2.5.3 in versions 1-6949 of the Rules, the initial Code, and all (a) Investigating plant trips that occur during significant frequency disturbances; and On every event Achieve performance standard amended versions of the Code) 43 (b) Routine testing and/or calibration of relevant subsystems including: i. testing of control system and/or protection system response to disturbances by the injection of simulated frequency / speed control signals; and ii.
-Routine tests of electrical / mechanical over speed devices.
-As appropriate to the technology of the relevant sub-system As above Response to Frequency Disturbances Method 2 (of 4): (as required under S5.2.5.3 in (a) Investigating system performance using high Every event where the plant trips and Appropriate to use where high speed Consistency of operation with plant models used
+Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 15 Suggested frequency of testing 16 Notes Basis for compliance assessment Response to Frequency Disturbances (as required under S5.2.5.3 in versions 1-49 of the Rules, the initial Code, and all amended versions of the Code) 22 Method 2 (of 4) : (a) Investigating system performance using high speed data recorders; and Every event where the plant trips and disturbances where the frequency moves out of the operational frequency tolerance band Appropriate to use where high speed monitors are available and models have been used in establishing compliance Consistency of operation with plant models used to establish initial compliance if the models are available; OR consistency with past performance only if the models are not available or sufficiently sophisticated. (b) Routine testing and/or calibration of relevant subsystems including: i. testing of control system and/or protection system response to disturbances by the injection of simulated frequency / speed control signals; and ii.
+Routine tests of electrical / mechanical over speed As appropriate to the technology of the relevant sub-system As above